Basis-Theory/basistheory-integration-guides/index.markdown

                     </div>
                 </div>
                 <div class="card-title">What are Tenants?</div>
-                <div>Where your Tokens and Applications are defined, managed, and stored.</div>
+                <div class="card-description">Where your Tokens and Applications are defined, managed, and stored.</div>
             </a>
             <a class="card" href="/concepts/what-is-the-proxy">
                 <div class="icon-and-time-estimate">